enanomapper/tutorials/RRegrs/RRegrs.md

 5.9	Random Forest (RF) regression function

 RF (random forest) is called via train() caret function using the randomForest function of the randomForest package.
 RMSE was chosen as the summary metric used to select the optimal model.
 Tuning parameters in this case are the number of features selected randomly for each tree in the forest.
 The recommended value is the square root of the total number of features, however, we recommend a set of values between this value and the total number of features.
 Of course, the bigger this number, the lower the algorithm.
-The adjustment values are TO COMPLETE

-11

-trainControl() caret function is used to set the resampling method used and its parameters, namely for the k-fold CV we set k=10, and the default value is to repeat the resampling procedure 10 times.
+The adjustment values are TO COMPLE trainControl() caret function is used to set the resampling method used and its parameters, namely for the k-fold CV we set k=10, and the default value is to repeat the resampling procedure 10 times.
 Each random forest grows 1500 trees.

 During the model selection process, the sCV method try to find the best number of features automaticaly chosen in each tree of the RF.
 The possible values are: numberFeatures/3 (default in randomForest Package), numberFeatures and numberFeatures/2.

-sCV can take the following values: boot, boot632, cv, repeatedcv, LOOCV, LGOCV (for repeated training/test splits), none (only fits one model to the entire training set), oob (only for random forest, bagged trees, bagged earth, bagged flexible discriminant analysis, or conditional tree forest models), adaptive cv, adaptive boot or adaptive LGOCV.
+sCV can take the following values: boot, boot632, cv, repeatedcv, LOOCV, LGOCV (for repeated training/test splits), none (only fits one model to the entire training set), oob (only for random forest, bagged trees, bagged earth, bagged flexible discriminant analysis, or conditional tree forest models), adaptive cv, adaptive boot or adaptive LGOCV
 > # d e f i n e t h e o u t p u t f i l e where a l l r e s u l t s (CSV, PDF f i l e s ) > # w i l l b e s t o r e d

 >outRF <− ’ RFoutput . c s v ’